deepspire/Proton2D/README.md

 </p>

 ## Android building
-you can do it the same way as arch, any other linux distro or even windows, because it's almost same
+you can do it the same way as on arch, any other linux distro or even windows, because it's almost same

 You'll need to install android-sdk, jdk-17, jdk-8 and android-ndk (jdk8 is needed for sdkmanager licenses)
 ```bash